jake8796/Speedometer/README.md

 # Speedometer
-A digital speedometer that can attach to a mountain board
+A digital speedometer that uses a GPS module and an arduino to display your speed in MPH and the distance you have traveled in MPH.